laroche/tastyworks-pnl/README.md

 TODO
 ----

-- allow reading in several CSV files, also from different accounts:
-   - sort by date to allow time overlapping accounts
-   - (allow account refs to include several different accounts without any error/warning)
 - stocks/ETFs
    - REITs should not be normal stocks, but go into the "Topf Sonstiges".
 Classify REITs accordingly.
    - Stock splits and spinoffs are not fully supported.
 (Option strike prices also need to be adjusted.)
 Example entry: